kev5655/practiceProject_react_serieBook/README.md

 > If you want the security configuration you can contact me

 ## Installation
-> In the frontend order, execute the installation command `npm install`
+> In the frontend folder, execute the installation command

+`npm install`